sanskrit/learnsanskrit.org/content/vyakarana/samasa/bahuvrihi.md

 Many related (`pada_s) denoting a separate `pada [optionally become a `bahuvrIhi].

-tena saheta tulyayoge | 2.2.28
+tena saheti tulyayoge | 2.2.28
 tena saha iti tulya-yoge
 The word `saha [with a `subanta] that has the same relation to the action (as the word it describes) [optionally becomes a `bahuvrIhi].